dek0wabdi/Portscanner-tool/README.md

 This is a simple portscanner tool that I made using Python.
-It is a simple sample of a typical portscanner although it might not be that powerful and slow.
+It is a simple sample of a typical portscanner although it might not be that powerful and fast as a normal portscanner.
 Further modification can be to make it excellent.